Doctoral Program in Chemical and Environment Engineering 2022–2023

 General Information

-The requirements for access to doctorate studies are set in RD 99/2011 and can be consulted in the corresponding Instruction of the Doctorate School (pdf).
-In general, an official Spanish Bachelor's and Master's degrees or equivalent are required, with a minimum global extension of 300 ECTS credits.
+The requirements for access to doctoral studies are set by the RD 99/2011, of 28 January.
+In general, access to the programme is open to those who hold an official Spanish Bachelor's and Master's degree or equivalent, having passed a minimum of 300 ECTS credits in these two degrees.

-Candidates with university degrees issued by a country of the European Higher Education Area (EHEA) may request admission directly (info).
-If the degree is issued by a country outside the EHEA, the application for access with a non-homologated foreign degree must be submitted (info).
+Students with a foreign degree issued by a country included in the European Higher Education Area (EHEA) may apply for admission directly (info).
+If the degree was issued by a non-EHEA country, the application for admission with a foreign degree that has not been recognised (info) must be submitted.

 Program Specific Information